Artworks & Installations

 More than a Fish Kill (2024)

 More than a Fish Kill is a 38-mins documentary following a collective of artists, scientists and First Nations custodians who came together in the wake of devastating mass fish losses along the Barka (Darling River).
 Together, they turned these ecological disasters into a journey of cultural connection and healing, revealing what happens when arts, science and ancient knowledges interweave to chart new ways of honouring, caring for and living with our rivers.
-Produced by the National Museum of Australia, the Cad Factory and Otis Filley Studios.
+More than a Fish Kill was produced by the National Museum of Australia, the Cad Factory and Otis Filley Studios.
+My roles included contributing as Executive Producer and as part of the direction, writing and producing teams.

 Deposit (2024)

-Flood(plain), installation view and detail, Mildura, Vic, found objects and wool, 2024.
+Kirsten Wehner, Flood(plain), installation view and detail, Mildura, Vic, found objects and wool, 2024.
+Image: Robert Pettinau

 Flood(plain) (2024)